-What factors should be considered in determining whether remaining in the child's school of origin is in his or her best interest?
+What factors can be considered in determining whether remaining in the child's school of origin is in their best interest?

 Districts and custodial agencies have flexibility to determine the appropriateness of the current educational setting for each student who is in foster care.
-The decision should be based on a variety of factors to ensure a holistic, whole-child determination.
+Federal guidance states the Best Interest Determination could consider the following factors: